Kieron Walker has been an online writer for more than 8 years. He writes about everything from jobs and relationships to mixing drinks.

-Relationships in general can often be hard to maintain over time without the right combination of quality time, patience, communication, and affection.
-Once you group that with a long distance between each person, trying to maintain the relationship can sometimes turn into a chore.
+Relationships, in general, can often be hard to maintain over time without the right combination of quality time, patience, communication, and affection.
+Once you group that with a long distance between each person, maintaining the relationship can sometimes turn into a chore.
 With the rise in internet dating and people separated due to military duty, there are more and more people trying to build a relationship despite the distance between them.

 Although it may seem difficult at times, it is possible to make a long distance relationship that stands the test of time and turns into something more later.
 The keys to making it work are trust, communication, travel, creativity, and commitment.
 With each of those in place, anything is possible.

-It sounds obvious, but good communication is the foundation of any relationship not just one with distance involved.
+It sounds obvious, but good communication is the foundation of any relationship, not just one with distance involved.
 When it comes to long distance dating, you have to find some sort of time to actually talk to each other.
-Nowadays, this can come in the form of cell phone calls, Facetime, Skype or any other video conferencing type of software or applications.
+Nowadays, this can come in the form of cell phone calls, Facetime, Skype, or any other video conferencing type of software or application.

-Although texting and instant messaging are convenient, a lot can be said about actually hearing and/or seeing your mate on a regular basis.
-Many times text messages also lead to disagreements because it is so difficult to read emotion through them.
+Although texting and instant messaging are convenient, a lot can be said about actually hearing and/or seeing your mate regularly.
+Text messages often also lead to disagreements because it is so challenging to read emotions through them.
 What could have been an innocent text could accidentally be read with a hint of sarcasm that was not really there.

 After a while, even the best long distance relationships stop feeling real if the people involved never take time to see each other.
-At some point, it is going to be important to take some time to travel to see each other.
+It will be essential to take some time to travel to see each other at some point.

-The travel can be alternating going from one person's town on one trip to the other person's town on the next trip, or you could just choose a neutral destination and enjoy a small vacation together.
-The important part is being able to physically see each other and spend time together in order to ease frustrations and reaffirm feelings for each other.
+The travel can be alternating going from one person's town on one trip to the other person's city on the next trip, or you could just choose a neutral destination and enjoy a short vacation together.
+The important part is physically seeing each other and spending time together to ease frustrations and reaffirm feelings for each other.

-Instant messaging and email made having a long distance relationship so much easier, but in order to provide some spark you may have to rely on an old friend, snail mail.
-Periodically, you should take some time to sit down and write each other a real letter or card.
+Instant messaging and email made having a long distance relationship so much easier, but in order to provide some spark, you may have to rely on an old friend, snail mail.
+Periodically, you should take some time to sit down and write each other an actual letter or card.
 Unexpectedly send a gift or care package and watch how happy you end up feeling.

 Even after all these technological advances, nothing quite beats the feeling of walking to the mailbox and seeing a letter from your significant other.
 It sure beats getting a bill!
 Sending snail mail will also allow you to get creative in the way you send your message.
 Be as romantic as possible and mail as much as possible.

 In order to figure it out, sit down and actually discuss where you want things to go.
-Be realistic with your time-frame, and be sensitive to what your partner's life is already like.
-While you may think it is easy for them to pack up and move, they could be leaving behind friends, family, and career that have taken years to build.
+Be realistic with your time frame, and be sensitive to what your partner's life is already like.
+While you may think it is easy for them to pack up and move, they could be leaving behind friends, family, and a career that has taken years to build.
 If you cannot eventually agree, then it may be time to move on or find an alternate plan.

 Ultimately, the success of your long distance relationship will come down to you and your mate.
 While others may doubt how serious things are, it is up to you to keep the romance alive.
 Your friends and family may doubt what your other half is doing when you are not around.
 People may think you are crazy for always referencing a boyfriend or girlfriend they have never met.
 Some may even say that it is a dangerous situation or call you weird.

-The most important thing to keep in mind is that if you love the person it is worth giving it a shot.
+The most important thing to keep in mind is that it is worth giving it a shot if you love the person.
 It could end up being something amazing in the end.
 If not, learn as you would from any other relationship and move on to bigger and better things.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.